OpusOpenFinance/Socinal/docs/en/Open-Finance/Plataforma-OpusOpenFinance/apis/Adiantamento.md

 ## *Open API Specification* of the API

-The documentation for the Credit Operations API to be built in the *integration layer* can be found [here][API-Adiantamento].
+The documentation for the Unarranged Accounts Overdraft API to be built in the *integration layer* can be found [here][API-Adiantamento].

 [API-Adiantamento]: ../../../../swagger-ui/index.html?api=en-Adiantamento